HardisonCo/.github/international/djibouti/dj-health/hms-utl/index.md

 ## Integration Points

-This document outlines how HMS-UTL is integrated with dj_Health systems in Djibouti.
+This document outlines how HMS-UTL is integrated with dj-health systems in Djibouti.